15 Best Healthy Foods for Kids

 - Get Kids Involved: Kids often love to help you out in the kitchen, and you get to spend more quality time together.
 Look for easy-to-make recipes, which your kid can help you with.
 Here’s a way to keep them engaged and educate them about healthy recipes at the same time.

-- Focus on an Overall Diet: Apart from focusing on some specific food ingredients, it is advisable that you add more of wholesome food and less of processed or packaged food to your child’s diet.
+- Focus on an Overall Diet: Apart from focusing on some specific food ingredients, it is advisable that you add more wholesome food and less processed or packaged food to your child’s diet.
 Processed and packaged food are unhealthy options for the child, as they contain excess sugar and fat content.

 - Limit Portion Sizes: You should guide your child to eat when they are hungry and stop eating when they feel full.
 Avoid enforcing the ‘clean plate’ rule and using food as a reward, as it can negatively affect your child’s eating habits and judging capacity.

 - Be a Role Model: Children are born with the impulse to imitate, it’s a part of their development.
 Hence, choose a healthy diet yourself and be careful what example you set, for your child will be following your manners.